Eyan17/LCWhitelist/README.md

 This is a whitelist mod for the game Lethal Company.
-It works by checking if all connected players' names are included in the config file.
-If someone's is not, they will be kicked out.
+It checks the config file when someone joins and checks if their username is inside and disconnects them otherwise.

-The mod is server-side.
+This mod is server-side.